riyagolani/partypicasso/README.md

 ## Connecting and Engaging:

-Interactive communities: Participate in group chats specifically for events you've attended, creating connections and fostering genuine interaction with fellow participants.
+Interactive communities: Participate in group chats specifically for events you want to attend, creating connections and fostering genuine interaction with fellow participants.